AryanFultariya271107/Hospital-management-system/README.md

 ## 📌 Project Details

-This is a simple web-based Hospital Management System developed as a college project.
+This is a simple web-based Hospital Management System.
 It is designed to manage basic hospital activities in an organized way using a database.

 The system allows users to store, update, and manage hospital data such as patients, doctors, and appointments.